Privacy Notice

 General information

-This notice tells you what to expect us to do with your information.
+This notice tells you can what to expect us to do with your information.

 We take your privacy and the security of your personal information seriously.